Rise of the Ottoman Empire: Varna, 1444

 On November 10, 1444, Murad defeated the Polish-Hungarian army of Wladislaus III of Poland led by Janos Hunyadi at the Battle of Varna.

 Murad was reinstated with the help of the Janissaries in 1446.
 Another peace treaty was signed in 1448 giving the Empire Wallachia and Bulgaria and a part of Albania.
 After the Balkan front was secured, Murad turned east and defeated Timur Lenk's son, Shah Rukh, and the emirates of Candar and Karaman in Anatolia.

 Kosovo, 1448

 At 1448, John Hunyadi saw the right moment to lead a campaign against the Ottoman Empire.
-After the Defeat of Varna (1444), he raised another army to attack the Ottomans.
-His strategy based on possible revolt of Balkan people and the surprise attack, also the assumption to destroy the main force of the Ottomans in a single battle.
+After the defeat of Varna, he raised another army to attack the Ottomans.
+His strategy was based on possible revolt of thr Balkan people and a surprise attack, together with destroying the main force of the Ottomans in a single battle.
 Hunyadi was totally immodest and led his forces without leaving any escort behind.

 Murad died in the winter 1450–1451 in Edirne.
 Some have it that he was wounded in a battle against Skanderbeg's Albanian guerillas.